UK Food & Drink | 2026/27

 As such, brands are searching for routes that deliver excitement without tipping into novelty territory.

-The likes of hot honey, gochujang, Nashville hot, chilli crisp, peri-peri, harissa and mala have all played their respective roles in broadening consumer understanding of spice over the past few years.
+The likes of hot honey, gochujang, Nashville hot, chilli crisp, peri-peri, harissa and mouth-numbing mala have all played their respective roles in broadening consumer understanding of spice over the past few years.

-Some have gone fully mainstream, while others still remain more specialist.
+Some have gone fully mainstream, while others still remain a bit more specialist.
 But together, they have helped move the conversation on from “how hot is it?” to “what kind of hot are we talking about?”

 So, what should UK food development teams be looking at next in the wild and wonderful world of spicy food trends?